stassop/ReactNativeTodo/README.md

 ## What are good tests?

 So what are the qualities of good tests?
 Speed, isolation, and repeatability are some of the ones often named.
 It's also important to mention that good tests imitate real-life scenarios without creating redundancy.
-Simply checking if a component gets rendered often doesn't cut it.
-But testing every rudimentary detail of it can cause tests to fail after every minor change.
+Simply checking if a component gets rendered won't cut it.
+But testing trivial details can cause tests to fail after any minor change.

+In short, the payoff should be greater than the cost of writing and maintaining your tests.
+After all, you'd rather be writing your app than tests.
+The tests are there to aid you in getting there with the minimal amount of setback.
+It's up to you, however, to figure out what tests would give you the most bang for your buck.

 ## Example todo app